Annenberg Alumni Advisory Board

 DEG: The Digital Entertainment Group

-Amy Jo Smith serves as president of the DEG: The Digital Entertainment Group, the leading trade group for the home entertainment industry representing the interests of the world’s largest media and entertainment companies, consumer electronics manufacturers, online retailers and software firms.
+Amy Jo Smith serves as president & CEO of DEG: The Digital Entertainment Group, the leading trade group for digital media focusing on bringing content to consumers.
+DEG representing the interests of the world’s largest media and entertainment companies, consumer electronics manufacturers and platform providers.
 A former White House communications advisor, Smith since 1997 has led the industry-funded group’s efforts to enhance and promote home entertainment during its wholesale evolution from videocassettes to DVDs, Blu-ray Discs and today’s digital age.
-Today, the DEG is firmly established as the industry’s leading authority on home entertainment trends, sales and developments, working to promote such recent digital initiatives as Digital HD, UltraViolet, Ultra HD 4K and high-resolution audio.
+Today, DEG is firmly established as the industry’s leading authority on home entertainment trends, including both transaction entertainment to consumers as well as the burgeoning direct-to-consumer subscription offerings.

 Darry Sragow '68